 The VIC software bundle includes the basic software (PKS, Integrated Container Engine) and also VMware's open source projects -- Harbor for container registry support and Admiral, a scalable container management tool.
 PKS includes Harbor, but not Admiral.

-Licensing/pricing: PKS is based in Kubernetes and is currently still in preview as of early 2018.
-VIC is available to all vSphere 6.0 and above Enterprise Plus customers, and no separate license subscription is required to use it.
+VIC is available to all vSphere 6.0 and above Enterprise Plus customers, and requires no separate license subscription.

 Kubernetes: Open source container orchestration, bundled or stand-alone

 First developed by Google, Kubernetes is an open source orchestration tool under the Cloud Native Computing Foundation that makes it easier to manage application lifecycles for containerized applications.
 It's exploded in popularity, to the point where it has eclipsed Docker as the most recognized software for containers.
 However, organizations still require container hosting (usually Docker, more rarely CoreOS rkt) to use Kubernetes.
 Kubernetes is usually bundled with basic container hosting software, so it may be best to utilize Kubernetes as an orchestration tool to supplement basic container software and get both from one source.